WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - This is by far the best tutorial on git and Github.
-- Thanks for providing these valuable lessons for absolutely free.
+- Thanks for providing these valuable lessons for absolutely free!